Photo Magnets by CanvasPop

 The first step to ordering, of course, was to build my magnets online through the CanvasPop website.
 From the get-go, I found that navigating the site was a breeze.
 Equipped with clean and intuitive UI, it was easy to sift through the site’s projects and find exactly what I needed.

 The actual act of creating the magnets couldn’t have been more simple.
 Presented with a grid, users are prompted to upload nine individual image files.
 Once they’ve been selected, they’re all ready to hit the printer – no further adjustments necessary.
-Just be sure to add any necessary edits before uploading photographs, as the site lacks any sort of internal editor to make last minute tonal or color corrections.
+Just be sure to add any necessary edits before uploading photographs, as the site lacks any sort of internal editor to make last-minute tonal or color corrections.
 On this particular occasion, I opted to order two separate magnet sets to compare and contrast.
 In total, both sets combined took less than 5 minutes to create and perfect.

 The site automatically adds any order to a shopping cart.
 From there, customers plug in payment/shipping information and wait for their gift to arrive.

 As far as ordering through CanvasPop goes, my only gripe is that it takes the company a considerable chunk of time to actually print and assemble the magnets.
 About a week and a half elapsed between placing my order and receiving my order.
 Luckily, I wasn’t in a hurry, so the wait wasn’t problematic.
-However, I would reccomend that anyone working with a tight schedule spend the additional $9 fee to expedite the order.
+However, I would recommend that anyone working with a tight schedule spend the additional $9 fee to expedite the order.

 Reviewing Order #1